Springvale

 The employment landscape in Springvale shows performance that lags behind national averages across key labour market indicators

-Springvale has an educated workforce with strong manufacturing and industrial sectors.
-Its unemployment rate was 5.1% in September 2025, with estimated employment growth of 4.4% over the past year.
+Springvale has an educated workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 5.1% as of September 2025.
+Employment growth over the past year was estimated at 4.4%.

 Frequently Asked Questions - Employment